Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Design View of the form frmTreeViewTab is given below:

-The first two unbound text boxes on the main form are updated when the user selects a Category item from the TreeView control.
+On the main form, the first two unbound text boxes are updated whenever the user selects a Category item from the TreeView control.

 Links to Earlier Tutorial Sessions.